 Patents filed by Samsung have been the only real clues as to the Galaxy X’s eventual design we have so far.
 A previous patent from Samsung Display was registered with the United States Patent and Trademark Office at the end of September 2016.
 The diagrams included are dated mid-June and show a clamshell-like device that resembles a makeup compact, folding out into a traditional rectangular smartphone shape.

 A camera lens is shown on the top of the closed clamshell, an area that becomes the rear of the unfolded phone.
-A selfie camera and speaker are shown in the inside top of the phone.
+A selfie camera and speaker are show in the inside top of the phone.

-More interestingly, the bottom of the screen appears to have a curved edge that’s visible when the phone is closed.
+More interestingly, the bottom of the screen appears to have a curved edge that’s visible when the phone is close.
 It might serve as an information and notification ticker, rather than a secondary display on the back of the device.
 Samsung already uses the Edge screen on the Galaxy S8 in a similar way.

 Before this, a different patent filed by Samsung showed how a folded and unfolded Galaxy X might operate.
 For example, as Patently Mobile reports, a user could touch an icon on the edge area of the phone so that the app will be open once the device is unfolded.
 According to the patent, multiple user profiles will also be displayed on the edge area, allowing for multiple users to enter their password to access their information — all from the device’s edge.
 It’s important to note that this patent was filed in November, but was not made public until now.